Get a CMA to see what your home is really worth

 Can’t I just use one of those free online home valuation sites?

 Yes, you can use any one of a number of free online home valuation sites, but the results will very likely be wrong.

 There, I said it.

 The thing about the free online property valuation sites is that they are guessing.
 When was the last time anyone from one of those sites called you and spoke to you about your property, so that they could get a good idea what it might be worth?
 Has anyone from any of those sites actually come by your home to see what’s going on?
 I’m going to go out on a limb here and say, “No. No, they haven’t.”

-What those sites are relying on is composite information from sales in “the vicinity” of your home.
+Those sites are relying on composite information from sales in “the vicinity” of your home.
 What does that mean?
-It means they look at recent sales within a specified distance from your house, without paying any regard to neighborhood boundaries.
-You and I both know that neighborhoods matter, but the free online valuation sites don’t care.
+It means they look at recent sales within a specified distance from your house.
+They don’t pay any regard to neighborhood boundaries.
+We all know that neighborhoods matter, but the free online valuation sites don’t care.
 That’s a major flaw in their pricing models, and pricing models built on major flaws rarely produce good results.